 James Fuller, Sr originally farmed his newly purchased land but he had also settled adjacent to the “County Road” which became a major Stage Coach route from Norridgewock to Bangor.
 Fuller seized the business opportunity and built a Stage Coach Stop & Tavern to service the well traveled route which originated some 35 miles to the west in Norridgewock.
-Fuller’s Tavern, which also served as a location for early Hartland Town Meetings, had the reputation for a long time of being one of the few prohibition era “public houses” in Maine.
+Fuller’s Tavern, which also served as one of several locations for early Hartland Town Meetings, had the reputation for a long time of being one of the few prohibition era “public houses” in Maine.

 The Norridgewock to Bangor Stage Coach Route via the County Road entered West Hartland from Canaan running past Fuller’s Tavern and across Pittsfield Avenue at Davis Corner into Palmyra.
-It then crossed over the Sebasticook River Bridge onto the Gale Road before passing over Warren Hill near the former Warren Mansion then onto Newport, Stetson and its final destination in Bangor.
+It crossed over the Sebasticook River Bridge onto the Gale Road into Palmyra Village then onto Newport, Stetson and its final destination in Bangor.

 West Hartland – 1860

 To see a complete and enlargeable version of this original map, click the link below:

 One of the final town line alterations occurred in 1852 when John Warren Fuller, for reasons unknown, successfully petitioned for his West Hartland property near Fullers Corner to become part of Pittsfield.
 Warren (1814-1887) was the oldest child of James Fuller, Sr and was an active member in town affairs up to that point, even serving as Town Constable.
 In spite of several attempts to cede the lot back to Hartland over the decades, the unusual boundary line still remains in place today.
 Warren and his wife, Esther Butterfield, are interred at Fullers Corner Cemetery.